 Since 2002 Thilo Bode has been fighting for consumers’ right to know what is in their shopping carts and on their plates.
-He served as Executive Director of foodwatch Germany for 15 years before taking over the management of foodwatch International in April 2017. foodwatch was founded in reaction to the shocking BSE scandal.
+He served as Executive Director of foodwatch Germany for 15 years before taking over the management of foodwatch International in April 2017 until December 2021. foodwatch was founded in reaction to the shocking BSE scandal.
 Thilo asked himself: who is representing the interests of consumers?
 Today the answer is clear: foodwatch.

 Thilo was born in 1947 and grew up in Ammersee (Bavaria).
 His father was a journalist, and his mother a bookseller.
 After his Abitur he studied sociology, then economics.
 From 1972 to 1975 he earned his doctorate at the Universität Regensburg on the subject of direct investment in developing countries.
 Subsequently, he supervised projects focused on the development of water and energy supply in the Third World, worked for the KfW development bank and advised companies on their involvement in developing countries.
 In 1986 he transitioned from development aid to business: as assistant to the board of a mid-sized company in the metal industry, he was responsible for strategy and management accounting, as well as the support of subsidiaries.